awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **Valid values:**
 + `BITBUCKET` ‐ The source code is in a Bitbucket repository\.

-  `CODECOMMIT` ‐ The source code is in aCodeCommit repository\.
+  `CODECOMMIT` ‐ The source code is in a CodeCommit repository\.

   `CODEPIPELINE` ‐ The source code settings are specified in the source action of a pipeline in CodePipeline\.